codersMom/angular100-labs-2020-06-22/Ch04-PassingData/4emit-event/README.md

 ## Steps

 1. In **album-card.component.ts** create a member variable which is an EventEmitter.
+You will need to make sure you have all of the needed imports.
+(Output, EventEmitter)

    ```javascript
     @Output()
     albumClicked: EventEmitter<Album> = new EventEmitter<Album>();
    ```

-2. Modify the showAlbum function to be:
+2. Modify the **showAlbum** function to be:

    ```javascript
     showAlbum() {